-- Electrical: Be sure to turn off all power to affected areas of the property.
-Don’t operate your TV or other electrical appliances while you are standing on wet floors or carpets.
+- Electrical: Turn off all power to affected rooms of the home.
+Never operate the TV or other electrical appliances while standing on wet floors or carpets.

-- Air Conditioning: Turn on your air conditioner to aid in drying in summertime or in regions with more humidity.
+- Air Conditioning: Turn your air conditioner on to speed up drying in summertime or in regions with more humidity.

 - Floors: Get rid of as much standing water as possible, using towels or a mop.
-(Do not use the vacuum cleaner.)
+(Never use a vacuum cleaner.)

-- Clothing/Fabrics: Transfer wet items to a dry place.
-Do not let draperies to stay in contact with wet floors or carpeting.
+- Clothing/Fabrics: Transfer wet items to dry areas.
+Don’t allow draperies to stay in contact with wet carpeting or floors.

-- Furniture: Move lighter pieces away from the carpet.
-Place plastic wrap or plastic bags beneath the legs of large furniture.
+- Furniture: Move lighter pieces away from the carpeting.
+Place plastic bags or plastic wrap beneath the legs of large furniture.
 Wipe any residual water off of the furniture.

 Fire Damage Tips

-You have suffered a fire loss.
-While you are waiting for a member of the Paul Davis team to arrive, below are some helpful tips to help deal with the damage:
+You’ve suffered a fire loss.
+While you are waiting for Paul Davis to arrive, below are some helpful tips to help handle with the situation:

-- Be Safe: Never reenter affected areas of the house until fire officials have deemed the home completely safe.
+- Be Safe: Never reenter affected areas of the house until fire officials have deemed the scene completely safe.
 Even when the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from the water that was used to put out the fire, as well as cuts and scrapes from exposed, sharp edges are very real.
-Only perform tasks that can be done completely safely.
+The potential for slips and falls from water used to extinguish the fire, and cuts and scrapes from exposed, sharp edges are very real.
+Only perform tasks that can be done safely.

-- Appliances/Electronics: Do not use any stereo, TV or other electrical appliances until they have been checked by a professional.
-If the electricity is turned off, empty your refrigerator/freezer completely and prop the doors open using a rolled towel.
+- Electronics/Appliances: Do not use any TV, stereo or electronic appliances until they have been inspected by a technician.
+If the electricity is turned off, empty your refrigerator/freezer completely and prop the doors open with a rolled towel.

 - Walls/Ceilings: Don’t wipe or attempt to wash ceilings and other absorbent surfaces.

-- Food Items: Do not consume food items exposed to smoke or canned products that have been exposed to excessive heat.
+- Food Items: Never eat food items exposed to smoke or canned items that have been subjected to excessive heat.

-- Pets: Move all pets to a safe environment until your property has been fully cleaned and restored.
+- Pets: Move any and all pets to a clean environment until your home has been restored and cleaned.